 Editors

 If you are interested in contributing a piece, we are always interested in submissions.
-Please send an email to info@AjamMC.com with the submission and a cover letter in order to be considered.
+Please visit our submissions page to send us a pitch.
 We look forward to hearing from you.

 4 comments